-DESIRED OUTCOME PROJECT ASPECT INDICATORS TARGET METHOD MONITORING AND REPORTING FREQUENCY RESPONSIBILITY RELEVANT MANAGEMENT STRATEGY Stakeholders and community impacted by death by suicide are consulted in the design of new pedestrian bridges Construction Number of stakeholder engagement activities conducted Conduct at least two stakeholder engagement activities with families and community impacted by death by suicide on the design of new pedestrian bridges.
-The impact of death by suicide is considered in the design of the new pedestrian bridges Data: Number of stakeholder engagement activities conducted, attendance records and feedback from participants Source: Engagement records and attendance logs.
-Quarterly during design phase Martinus Community and Stakeholder Manager Community and Stakeholder Engagement Strategy Community severance is not exacerbated by the project Operations Number of complaints about delays to movement during operation 80% of complaints are responded to within 24 hours and resolved to a satisfactory level for the complainant Data: Total number of complaints received, time taken to respond to each complaint and resolution status of each complaint Source: Complaints register Monthly during operations ARTC (operation) Community and Stakeholder Engagement Strategy Operations Number of activities/sponsors hips developed by IRPL with the community to promote social cohesion and / or enhance a sense of place.
+DESIRED OUTCOME PROJECT ASPECT INDICATORS TARGET METHOD MONITORING AND REPORTING FREQUENCY RESPONSIBILITY RELEVANT MANAGEMENT STRATEGY Stakeholders and community impacted by death by suicide are consulted in the design of new pedestrian bridges Construction Death by suicide is considered in the design.
+The impact of death by suicide is considered in the design of the new pedestrian bridges Data: Death by suicide is considered in the design Source: Detailed Design Quarterly during design phase Martinus Community and Stakeholder Manager Community and Stakeholder Engagement Strategy Community severance is not exacerbated by the project Operations Number of complaints about delays to movement during operation 80% of complaints are responded to within 24 hours and resolved to a satisfactory level for the complainant Data: Total number of complaints received, time taken to respond to each complaint and resolution status of each complaint Source: Complaints register Monthly during operations ARTC (operation) Community and Stakeholder Engagement Strategy Operations Number of activities/sponsors hips developed by IRPL with the community to promote social cohesion and / or enhance a sense of place.
 At least two sponsorships annually to enhance social cohesion in Junee during the first three years of operation.
 At least one sponsorship annually to promote social cohesion in Wagga Wagga and Greater Hume-Lockhart during the first three years of operation.
 Data: Total number of sponsorships and activities implemented, details of each sponsorship (e.g., nature of the initiative, location, duration) Source: ARTC social investment records and community feedback or surveys regarding the impact of the sponsorships.
 Quarterly ARTC (operation) Community Health and Wellbeing Strategy